 Which is a WordPress eCommerce plugin of your choice?

 I use Easy Digital Downloads for all of our products.
-I’ve used a couple others, but for our use case I really think EDD is the standard.
-I do have plans of selling our swag on one of our sites someday and for that I think I would use Exchange by iThemes.
+I’ve used a couple of others, but for our use case, I really think EDD is the standard.
+I do have plans of selling our swag on one of our sites someday and for that, I think I would use Exchange by iThemes.

 So, that was James Laws, unplugged on WordPress, Entrepreneurship, Success, GPL and the Freemium Business Model.